oVirt/ovirt-site/source/develop/release-management/features/hosted-engine-migration-to-4-0.md

 When ready the user has just to exit from global maintenance mode to start the upgraded VM with 4.0 engine.

     [root@foobar ~]# hosted-engine --set-maintenance --mode=none

+Rolling back.
+At any time the user can roll back to the backup of the engine VM disk taken during the upgrade flow.
+In order to rollback:

+    [root@foobar ovirt-hosted-engine-setup]# hosted-engine --rollback-upgrade
+    [ INFO  ] Stage: Initializing
+    [ INFO  ] Stage: Environment setup
+              During customization use CTRL-D to abort.
+              Continuing will rollback the engine VM from a previous upgrade attempt.
+              This procedure will restore an engine VM image from a backup taken during an upgrade attempt.
+              The result of any action occurred after the backup creation instant could be definitively lost.
+              Are you sure you want to continue?
+(Yes, No)[Yes]:
+              Configuration files: []
+              Log file: /var/log/ovirt-hosted-engine-setup/ovirt-hosted-engine-setup-20160805154705-arsb4n.log
+              Version: otopi-1.5.1 (otopi-1.5.1-1.el7.centos)
+    [ INFO  ] Bridge ovirtmgmt already created
+    [ INFO  ] Stage: Environment packages setup
+    [ INFO  ] Stage: Programs detection
+    [ INFO  ] Stage: Environment setup

+After initial checks (engine VM is down, global maintenance mode),

+    [ INFO  ] Checking maintenance mode
+    [ INFO  ] The engine VM is down.

+The script will let the user choose a backup source from the available backup disks.
+The backup disk label will indicate when the backup was taken:

+    [ INFO  ] Stage: Environment customization
+    [ INFO  ] Answer file successfully loaded
+              The following backup disk have been found on your system:
+                    [1] - hosted-engine-backup-20160804184813
+                    [2] - hosted-engine-backup-20160804182748
+                    [3] - hosted-engine-backup-20160805104739
+              Please select one of them  (1, 2, 3) [1]: 3

+Once the user selects a backup image, the procedure will replace the engine VM disk with the one from the selected backup.

+    [ INFO  ] Stage: Setup validation
+    [ INFO  ] Stage: Transaction setup
+    [ INFO  ] Stage: Misc configuration
+    [ INFO  ] Stage: Package installation
+    [ INFO  ] Stage: Misc configuration
+    [ INFO  ] Restoring a backup of the engine VM disk (could take a few minutes depending on archive size) [ INFO  ] Successfully restored
+    [ INFO  ] Stage: Transaction commit
+    [ INFO  ] Stage: Closing up
+    [ INFO  ] Stage: Clean up
+    [ INFO  ] Stage: Pre-termination
+    [ INFO  ] Stage: Termination
+    [ INFO  ] Hosted Engine successfully rolled back
+    [ INFO  ] Please exit global maintenance mode to restart the engine VM.